Middle College Frequently Asked Questions and Answers

 Middle College has three primary populations.
-Our overall purpose is to serve students that are bright with great potential, but they are currently underperforming in the traditional high school setting.
+Our overall purpose is to serve students that are bright with great potential but are currently underperforming in the traditional high school setting.
 Secondly, we seek to support underserved students that have historically limited access to higher education and without additional support may never transition to college.
-Finally, Middle College is for students that are on track to graduate, but they have a life circumstance that limits their ability to thrive in the traditional high school and an earlier transition to college would be beneficial.
+Finally, Middle College is for students that are on track to graduate but have a life circumstance that limits their ability to thrive in the traditional high school and an earlier transition to college would be beneficial.

 What is the main focus at Middle College?

 We concentrate on college and career preparation through technical education.

 How is the Middle College different from traditional high school?

 Classes are smaller with each student receiving a graduation plan specific to their individual needs coupled with flexible scheduling.
 The school culture is a hands-on, technical environment in a collegiate atmosphere.
 Students earn college credits that may be applied towards a certificate or degree.
 Eligible students participate in internships matched to their individual career pathways to assist in gaining greater understanding of the relevancy between school and work.

 What are the major goals of the Middle College?